Ma Long (Jin dynasty): Tufa Shujineng's Rebellion

 Ma Long sought out men who were able to draw bows that were four juns (approx. 26 kilograms) and use 'waist-spun crossbows' (腰引弩) that were 36 juns (approx. 238 kilograms).
 He set up targets for the men to practice their accuracy, and in the end, he found around 3,500 recruits.
 Ma Long also wanted to have access to the military arsenal.
 However, the Prefect of the Arsenal disliked him, so he was only provided with worn-out equipments.
 The two argued with each other, and the Palace Assistant of the Imperial Secretaries sent a petition blaming the incident on Ma Long.
 Ma Long explained the actual situation to Emperor Wu, and the emperor ordered for Ma Long to be given a three-year supply of military equipments.
 In November 279, Ma Long set out west and crossed the Wen River (溫水; east of present-day Jingyuan County, Gansu).

 When Shujineng heard that Ma Long was attacking, he led tens of thousands of his soldiers to occupy the passes to block Ma Long's front while the others set up ambushes to block Ma Long's rear.
 During his battles with Shujineng, Ma Long employed a number of unorthodox and questionable tactics.
 In accordance with Zhuge Liang's 'Eightfold Battle Formations' (八陣圖), he built ‘flat box carts’ (偏箱車; a cart with a board on one side which acts like a shield) for his soldiers.
 When fighting in the open, he employed 'deer-antlered carts' (鹿角車; a cart with spears and halberds on the front, giving it an antler-like shape), and when passing through narrow roads, he built wooden roofs over the carts.
 His soldiers were able to move while fighting, and the enemies' arrows were unable to hit them.
 Another tactic that he allegedly used was placing down large amounts of 'magnetic stones' on the ground to slow down the enemy advances, the reason being that the rebels and their horses often wore iron armor while Ma Long's men wore armor made of rhinoceros hides.
 The rebels were taken by surprise and thought of the Jin soldiers as divine beings.
+(Note: While Sima Guang was skeptical of the usage of "magnetic stones", Hu Sanxing himself found it credible even as he included Sima's opinions in his annotation of Tongjian.)

 For a while, the imperial court did not receive any news from the west, and there were speculations that Ma Long was dead.
 However, on one night, Ma Long's messenger arrived at the court, dispelling the rumours of his death.
 The next morning, Emperor Wu summoned his ministers and said to them, "If I had listened to your words, we would have lost Liang".
 Emperor Wu then granted Ma Long a staff of authority and appointed him General Who Exhibits Might.